NightmareXIV/NightmareXIV.github.io/docs/feature.md

 - If you commission a feature request for the NightmareXIV plugin, there is no minimum price, except for the one imposed by the choice of payment system (otherwise the standard minimum commission price applies);
 - There will be no free update period;
 - If you submit a feature request for the plugin that is not owned by NightmareXIV, keep in mind that there is no guarantee that such a feature request will be accepted by the owner of the plugin.
 You will have to ask the plugin owner yourself if they are willing to accept it, I will not be able to do that.

+Feature requests directed at plugins that would qualify as commercial are subject to the commercial terms described in the "Commercial Use" section, even if you are not the beneficiary.
+However, plugins hosted on NightmareXIV are exempt from this rule.
+{: .important }